Angus Dalgleish

-Angus George Dalgleish (born May 1950) FRCP FRCPath FMedSci is a professor of oncology at St George's, University of London, best known for his contributions to HIV/AIDS research.
+Angus George Dalgleish (born May 1950) is a professor of oncology at St George's, University of London, best known for his contributions to HIV/AIDS research.
 Dalgleish stood in 2015 for Parliament as a UKIP candidate.

 Education

 Angus George Dalgleish was born in May 1950 in Harrow, London.
 Initially educated at the Harrow County School for Boys, Dalgleish received a Bachelor of Medicine, Bachelor of Surgery degree from University College London with an intercalated bachelor's degree in Anatomy.

 Career as medical researcher

 After various positions in the United Kingdom, Dalgleish joined the Royal Flying Doctor Service in Mount Isa, Queensland, then progressed through positions at various hospitals in Brisbane, Australia, before moving to the Ludwig Institute for Cancer Research in Sydney.

 After completion of his training, Dalgleish returned to work in the UK in 1984 at the Institute of Cancer Research.
 He is a co-discoverer of the CD4 receptor as the major cellular receptor for HIV.